Well, it’s about eight months in to our minimalist journey and I’m still calming the desire for more things almost every day.

 I think about being grateful for all that I have and remember to do the best I can with what I have now.
 I don’t immediately click that purchase button anymore and thank goodness, because it was hurting me in more ways than one.

-Reflecting on this, here are a few reasons why the feeling of ‘want’ can be so hard to bat down:
+Reflecting on this, here are a few reasons calming the desire for more can be so hard:

 We’re looking for a shortcut

 If only we had this one thing, we’d be better off than we are now.

 Through marketing, we’re taught that we can make progress towards our goals by simply buying something.
 We’re tricked into thinking we can buy a better, healthier, stronger version of ourselves.